Minyall/twitter_listener/README.md

 - `--query` Your query used to filter out relevant tweets from the live stream.
 You can specify multiple queries seperated by a space.
 - `--dbname` The name to use for your collection of tweets.
 Allows you to specify a different name for each project to keep your data seperate.
-- `--retweets` Use if you would like to collect retweets.
+- `--retweets` Toggle to switch on the collection of retweets.
 Default behaviour is to ignore retweets.
+- `--verbosity` Sets how often the log will update in seconds.
+Controls both the logging to disk and the output in the terminal Default: 60
+- `--show_sample` Toggle to switch on the display of tweet text in logs and the terminal display.
+By default this is switched off.
+- `--sample_n` Sets the number of tweets to display as a sample.
+Default: 5
+- `--sample_len` Character limit of displayed samples  - truncates text at the character limit.
+Good for keeping a clean display.
+Default: 100

 ```angular2